syyyym/HashMessages/README.md

 # NodeJS Backend Script To Calculate and Manage Hashes

-A simple api system that calculates and manages Sha256 hashes and show if a string like a potential password already exists in the system.
+An API system that calculates and manages SHA256 hashes and shows if a string already exists in the system.

 ----

 ## Description

+### API

 > Publish a small service on the web that has two endpoints:
 >